xoox/calibrel/README.md

 (ICCV 2011), 1st IEEE Workshop on Challenges and Opportunities in Robot Perception, Barcelona, Spain, pp.  1068-1075, November 2011.

+This implementation was validated against [DLR CalDe and DLR CalLab](http://www.robotic.dlr.de/callab/), a remarkable camera calibration toolbox, which already includes this method.

 The code is largely copied from OpenCV's implementation.

 #### How to build